basicjunior/WeatherApp/README.md

 :checkered_flag:Already implemented test methods inside the project files for UnitTesting.<br/>
 and mock testing using Mockito.

-:exclamation: `In order to run the tests easily add a comment in front on line 159 from file Weather controller` :wink:
+:exclamation: `In order to run the tests easily add a comment in front on line 159 in the WeatherController class` :wink:

-## Language used :rainbow:
+## Language used
 JAVA JDK 15 :heavy_check_mark:

 ## Developer